dsaidgovsg/spark-custom/README.md

   `1.2.1-spark2`.
 - `WITH_PYSPARK`: Defaults to `"true"`.
 Installs the `pyspark` package.

-## How to Apply Travis Template
+## How to Apply Template for CI build

-For Linux user, you can download Tera CLI v0.2 at
+For Linux user, you can download Tera CLI v0.3 at
 <https://github.com/guangie88/tera-cli/releases> and place it in `PATH`.

 Otherwise, you will need `cargo`, which can be installed via [rustup](https://rustup.rs/).

-Once `cargo` is installed, simply run `cargo install tera-cli --version=^0.2.0`.
+Once `cargo` is installed, simply run `cargo install tera-cli --version=^0.3.0`.